-FINRA would also establish a system which would make certain information about funding portal members publicly available.
+FINRA will also establish a system which would make certain information about funding portal members publicly available.

 Standards for FINRA Funding Portal Membership.
-In order to demonstrate that it can meet the FINRA funding portal membership rules, an applicant must demonstrate that it:
+In order to demonstrate that it can meet the FINRA funding portal membership rules, an applicant must show that it:

-- is capable of complying with applicable federal securities laws, rules and regulations and the proposed FINRA rules; - has established all contractual or other arrangements to initiate and conduct its business activities; - has a supervisory system reasonably designed to achieve compliance; - has established all sources of funding; and - has a sufficient recordkeeping system.
+- is capable of complying with applicable federal securities laws, rules and regulations and FINRA rules; - has established all contractual or other arrangements to initiate and conduct its business activities; - has a supervisory system reasonably designed to achieve compliance with applicable federal securities laws, rules and regulations and FINRA rules; - has established and disclosed all sources of funding; and - has a sufficient recordkeeping system.